Rethinking Channel Dimensions to Isolate Outliers for Low-bit Weight Quantization of Large Language Models: Experiments

 \subsection{Evaluation Setup}

-\textbf{Quantization setting.} In this work, we focus on weight-only per-channel quantization with group size of 128, which is shown to be a good accuracy/latency trade-off point ~\citep{dettmers2022case}.
+\textbf{Quantization setting.} In this work, we focus on weight-only per-channel (w/ uniform asymmetric setting) quantization with group size of 128, which is shown to be a good accuracy/latency trade-off point ~\citep{dettmers2022case}.
 We also focus on INT3 quantization since it shows the biggest relative improvements while INT4 quantization yields comparable performance across methods (see Appendix~\ref{appendix:int4}).
 Following the settings of GPTQ and AWQ, we use a small calibration set from the Pile~\citep{gao2020pile} dataset.
 For instruction-tuned models, we also experiment with \textit{task-specific} calibration sets, which is randomly sampled from the training split of the respective tasks.

-\textbf{Models.} For base model evaluation, we use version 2 (V2) instead of 1 (V1) of the LLaMA~\citep{touvron2023llama} family with the exception of 33B since it is not yet publicly available.
+\textbf{Models.} For base model evaluation, we use version 2 (V2) instead V1 of the LLaMA~\citep{touvron2023llama} family with the exception of 33B since it is not yet publicly available.
 We further benchmark instruction-tuned models from the WizardLM~\citep{xu2023wizardlm} family, which is a series of performant LLaMA-V2 models fine-tuned with specialized instruction dataset curation.
-We use WizardMath and WizardCoder-Python~\citep{luo2023wizardmath, luo2023wizardcoder} to test mathematical reasoning and code generation ability, respectively.
+We use WizardMath and WizardCoder-Python~\citep{luo2023wizardmath, luo2023wizardcoder} to test mathematical reasoning and code generation ability.

-\textbf{Tasks.} Following previous literature~\citep{dettmers2022llmint8, zeroquant}, we evaluate quantized base models on various language modeling tasks such as the common sense reasoning (CSR) benchmark (PIQA~\citep{Bisk2020piqa}, HellaSwag~\citep{hellaswag}, WinoGrande~\citep{sakaguchi2019winogrande}, ARC-easy~\citep{clark2018think}).
-Besides common sense abilities, we also evaluate multi-task generalization ability with 5-shot setting (in-context learning) on MMLU~\citep{mmlu}, which consists of 57 tasks including STEM, humanities, social science, and others (business, health, etc.).
+\textbf{Tasks.} Following previous literature~\citep{dettmers2022llmint8, zeroquant}, we evaluate the quantized models on zero-shot commonsense reasoning (CSR) ability, including PIQA~\citep{Bisk2020piqa}, HellaSwag~\citep{hellaswag}, WinoGrande~\citep{sakaguchi2019winogrande}, and ARC-easy~\citep{clark2018think}.
+Besides common sense abilities, we also evaluate multi-task generalization ability with five-shot setting (in-context learning) on MMLU~\citep{mmlu}, which consists of 57 tasks including STEM, humanities, social science, and others (business, health, etc.).
 We used \texttt{lm-eval-harness}~\citep{eval-harness} for CSR and a reproducible repo\footnote{https://github.com/QwenLM/Qwen-7B/blob/main/eval} for MMLU.
+We report the average score of the four aforementioned CSR tasks and the total average of MMLU.